 Our Best Shampoo for Oily Hair

 If your hair starts to look greasy by lunch, you might be dealing with oily hair.
 Of all the different hair types out there, oily hair might be the most high-maintenance.
-That’s because unlike dry hair, there are fewer convenient, on-the-go options for dealing with excessive oiliness.
+That’s because unlike causes-of-dry-hair-and-how-to-treat-dry-hair there are fewer convenient, on-the-go options for dealing with excessive oiliness.
 That doesn’t mean you just have to live with greasy hair as-is.
 With the right shampoo for oily hair and other oily hair care products, you can keep your hair looking fresh until your next wash.
 Keep reading to find our best shampoo for oily hair.

 Do I Have Oily Hair?